alf45tar/PedalinoMini/README.md

 > Before any update save configuration, reset to factory default and reload configuration.
 EEPROM can change without any further advice.

+> Sep 16, 2020 - Replaced Bluedroid with NimBLE.
+WiFi, Bluetooth and Web UI can be active at the same time.

 # PedalinoMini™

 ![PlatformIO CI](https://github.com/alf45tar/PedalinoMini/workflows/PlatformIO%20CI/badge.svg)